MaxineslyMa/MaxineslyMa.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "**Jianghong Ma**, Huiyue Sun, Dezhao Yang and Haijun Zhang, 'Personalized Fashion Recommendations for Diverse Body Shapes and Local Preferences with Contrastive Multimodal Cross-Attention Network', **ACM Transactions on Intelligent Systems and Technology**, accepted, 2023 (**ACM T-IST**)."
+#title: ""
-#collection: publications
+collection: **Jianghong Ma**, Huiyue Sun, Dezhao Yang and Haijun Zhang, 'Personalized Fashion Recommendations for Diverse Body Shapes and Local Preferences with Contrastive Multimodal Cross-Attention Network', **ACM Transactions on Intelligent Systems and Technology**, accepted, 2023 (**ACM T-IST**).
 #permalink: /publication/2009-10-01-paper-title-number-1
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
 #date: 2009-10-01